MrKaizen7/n8nation/n8nation/ai-copilot/README.md

 - **Discussions**: Use GitHub Discussions for questions and ideas
 - **Community**: Join the N8Nation Discord community
 - **Documentation**: Check the `/docs` folder for detailed guides

+## Contributing

+Contributions are highly encouraged!
+Please follow the [CONTRIBUTING.md](../../CONTRIBUTING.md) file for detailed instructions.

+## License

+This project is licensed under the Sustainable Use License (SUL).
+See the [LICENSE](../../LICENSE) file for more details.

 ---